-The Utah Division of Wildlife Resources (DWR) will help Utah-based organizations offer hands-on learning activities or events in the state for new anglers via an Angling Activities Grant program during Fiscal Year 2015 (July 1, 2014 – June 30, 2015).
-The maximum single award amount is $1,000 (total grant funding available is $11,000).
-The application period began September 1, 2014 and ran through October 31, 2014.
-The application period for this year is now over.
+The Utah Division of Wildlife Resources (DWR) will help Utah-based organizations offer hands-on learning activities or events in the state for new anglers via an Angling Activities Grant program during Fiscal Year 2016 (July 1, 2015 – June 30, 2016).
+The maximum single award amount is $1,000 (total grant funding available is expected to be approximately $10,000–15,000).
+The application period begins April 1, 2015 and runs through June 12, 2015.

 The Angling Activities Grant Review Committee will assess grant applications according to the following considerations:

 Safety is a top priority for the DWR at all events involving youth and wildlife recreation.
 To that end, a minimum of two adults (age 21 years or older) must be present at any youth-focused activity or event that receives a DWR Angling Activities Grant.
 Except in cases of immediate family members, one-on-one contact between adults and youth is prohibited.
 This requirement also extends to electronic forms of communication.
 If electronic communication is part of the activity or event, two adults should be copied on any messages exchanged between an adult and youth.
 These stipulations exclude immediate family members.